adijo/adijo.github.com/index.md

 # Greetings,

-I study computer science and mathematics.
-Currently, I live in Pune, India.
+I study computer science and mathematics and work as a Software Development Engineer at Amazon Web Services.
+Currently, I live in The Hague, Netherlands.

-* I write software that lives on [GitHub.](https://github.com/adijo)
+* I write software that is hosted on [GitHub.](https://github.com/adijo)

 * On my [blog,](http://adijo.github.io/blog/) I primarily write about programming and maths problems that I have worked on.
 I have started doing this from January 2016.
 This page also has some of my study notes.